 The Thief of Auschwitz reveals that secret, along with others that lie in the heart of a family that’s called upon to endure—together and separately—the unendurable.

 ⇒ Find The Thief of Auschwitz at Bookshop • Amazon • B&N • Apple Books ⇐

 “There is a painting of a child that figures throughout Jon Clinch’s moving and fierce new book, one of many indelible and haunting images he paints in this story of one family’s fight to keep love alive in a landscape filled with death.
 That painting will remain, like the story itself, in your heart forever.”

-“Jon Clinch’s The Thief of Auschwitz is the intensely dramatic and moving story of how a remarkable painting enables two doomed parents to save their beloved teenage son from the gas chambers of Nazi Germany.
-Abounding with richly developed, surprising characters, The Thief of Auschwitz is itself a stunning portrait of how love of family, of freedom, and of art can triumph over pure, relentless evil.
-The Thief of Auschwitz, for my money, is the best and most powerful work of fiction ever written about the Holocaust.”
+“Jon Clinch’s The Thief of Auschwitz is a stunning portrait of how love of family, of freedom, and of art can triumph over pure, relentless evil.
+For my money, it’s the best and most powerful work of fiction ever written about the Holocaust.”

-— Howard Frank Mosher, author of Walking to Gatlinburg and Where The Rivers Flow North
+— Howard Frank Mosher, author of Where The Rivers Flow North